denislaliberte/testit/README.md

   --man            complete manual
   --example        list key of available example --example [key]  optput example file
-  --on [env]       key of environement, see testit_on in example --dry-run        dry run the commands
+  --on [env]       key of the config files environement --dry-run        dry run the commands
-  -v, --verbose    verbose output
+  --args [args]    list of arguments as comma separated value -v, --verbose    verbose output
   --console        open a pry console with the result of the query